lpod/lpod-python/doc/level1.rst

    However, some styles have more than one property set.

    As an example, a paragraph style owns so-called "paragraph properties" and/or "text properties" (see below).
-In such a situation, additional methods whose name is set_xxx_properties(), where xxx depends on the style family and the property set, are provided when needed.
-For each get_xxx_properties(), there is a symmetrical get_xxx_properties() method to read the existing properties.
+In such a situation, an additional "area" parameter, whose value identifies the particular property set, with set_properties().
+Of course, the same "area" parameter applies to get_properties().

    A style can be inserted as either 'common' (or named and visible for the user of a typical office application) or 'automatic', according a boolean